Markus Kissler-Patig - Personal Profiles

 Between March 2000 and January 2008, I was active as Instrument Scientist in the Optical Instrument department, the Adaptive Optics department, and last in the NIR instrumentation department.

-I have acted as Instrument Scientist for the following instruments:
+I was the lead Instrument Scientist for the following instruments:

-I am still actively promoting integral-field spectroscopy, until recently through the Euro3D Research Training Network.
+I was actively promoting integral-field spectroscopy in its early-days through the Euro3D Research Training Network.